colinfox-compbayes/MCMC-short-course/README.md

 # MCMC Short Course

 Welcome to the materials for the Markov Chain Monte Carlo (MCMC) boot-camp: "BLOKKURS on Computing MCMC for Inverse Problems".
-This repository contains the course notes and computational exercises (plus solutions) presented in the course.
+This repository contains the course notes and computational exercises presented in the course, plus solutions.
-(Credit: solutions by Colin Fox (plain Python or older MatLab), or nice Python from Feb 2026 by Hannah Srzich or Stella Srzich)
+(Credit: solutions by Colin Fox (plain Python or old MatLab), or nice Python from Feb 2026 by Hannah Srzich or Stella Srzich)

 ## 📚 Course Overview
-The main course document can be found at the root of this project:
+The main course document is:
-* **`HeidelbergBlokkurs.pdf`**: Core course notes and lectures, plus compute assignments.
+* **`HeidelbergBlokkurs.pdf`**: Course notes and lectures, plus compute assignments.

 ## 💻 Code & Exercises
 The practical computing components are organized by session.
 The code is a mix of **Python** and legacy **MATLAB**: